2020-cycle authors will continue to receive email updates directly from the Papers Chairs.

 Maintaining and developing the competence of audio lecturers/teachers

-Authors may submit proposals as complete papers (4—10 pages) or as an abstract (60--120 words) with a précis (500—750 words), using the paper proposal site by January 15, 2020.
-Complete paper and abstract-plus-précis proposals will be reviewed by at least two experts in the field, and accepted papers may be presented in the oral sessions or as a poster, at the discretion of the committee, although authors may indicate a preference.
-Accepted authors will be notified by March 2, 2020.
-Final manuscripts (4 to 10 pages) of accepted papers, independent of the type of submission as complete papers or abstract-plus-précis, must follow any revisions guided by the committee's review and will be due no later than April 30, 2020.
+Authors may submit proposals as complete papers (4—10 pages) or as an abstract (60--120 words) with a précis (500—750 words), using the paper proposal site by February 1, 2021.
+Complete paper and abstract-plus-précis proposals will be reviewed by at least two experts in the field, and accepted papers may be presented in the online program.
+Accepted authors will be notified by March 2, 2021.
+Final manuscripts (4 to 10 pages) of accepted papers, independent of the type of submission as complete papers or abstract-plus-précis, must follow any revisions guided by the committee's review and will be due no later than April 30, 2021.

 Deadline for new paper proposals: Extended to2021 February 1

 Accepted authors notified by: 2021 March 2 (revised)